 This course provides a year-long introduction to chemistry.
-First semester topics include energy and matter, atomic structure and configurations, the periodic table, chemical formulas and bonding, chemical reactions and equations, and moles.
-Second semester topics include heat and stoichiometry, states of matter, solutions and chemical equilibrium, and acids and bases.
-Labs done throughout the year provide an opportunity to apply knowledge learned during discussion and group work exercises.
+First semester topics include energy and matter, atomic structure and configurations, the periodic table, chemical formulas and bonding. chemical reactions and equations, and moles.
+Second semester topics include heat and stoichiometry, states of matter, solutions, and acids and bases.
+Labs done throughout the year provides an opportunity to apply knowledge learned during discussion and group work exercises or as an introduction to a new topic to be discussed.
+This class includes the high school presentation of the abstinence-based sex education curriculum.
+This course is required for graduation from Black River and is a prerequisite for Chemistry and AP-level sciences.